uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 We can also reset the position of the arena by going into its inspector, clicking on the gear to the right, and clicking on "Reset".

 ### Components and GameObjects
 So we've been calling the things we make in the game gameobjects, but haven't really discussed what they are yet.
 But that's what they are - the things we make in the game.
 This includes the actual "objects" like our arena, but also things like lights, cameras, and special effects.
+Essentially any object in our game is a gameObject.

 Components are, well, components, of gameobjects.
 These are the different things we see in the gameobject's inspector, including the transform(position, rotation, and scale).
-We can also add more interesting components like rigidbodies, colliders, and audio.
+We can also add more interesting components like rigidbodies, colliders, audio, and scripts.
+Components add functionality to their attached gameobject, we will see some examples of this soon.

 # Creating the Player and PlayerController Script
-Note before we go on: Coding is definitely not needed to use Unity but it makes some things a bit easier to do when you’re starting out.
-We don't expect anyone here to know how to code at all, so if you're worried at that well make things really easy and we’ll go slowly.
-If you're not that interested in coding just bear with us and we'll get to the fun stuff after.

 ### Materials
 We can add color to our scene with materials.
 Create one by clicking Create (the one under the Project Window, not under the hierarchy), then "Material".
 This will create a new material for us.
-In the inspector, click on the white box with next to a dropper icon.
+In the inspector, click on the grey box to the right of the word "Albedo".
 This will open up a color window where you can choose whatever color you want for your material.
 Click on the Material in the Project window to rename it "Arena".
 To use your material, simply drag it into the scene and onto whatever gameobject you want to recolor.
 Notice how if you edit your material color after an object has it, the object's color will change too.

 ### The Player
 To play the game, we want to be able to see our player through the main camera.
 Click on Main Camera in the hierarchy, and in the inspector give it the values position = (0, 6, -6), rotation = (50, 0, 0) so we can better see the arena in our game view.
 Or adjust it however you want, it's a free country.